 Chef’s Secret: Tomato paste is an MVP in the kitchen.
 The long cooking time used to make tomato paste gives it a concentrated sweet rich flavor.
 Just a dollop can add a subtle burst of robust flavor and body into just about any soup or tomato based pasta sauce.
 Add tomato paste at the beginning of the cooking process to add another layer of flavor.
 It’s a brilliant little trick.

-See recipe card for quantities.
+See recipe card for full ingredients and quantities.

 Instructions To Make Simple Marinara Sauce